collinsowusu/PyGEE-SWToolbox/paper/paper.md

 # Summary

-PyGEE-SWToolbox is Python-Google Earth Engine (GEE) [@gorelick2017google] Surface Water Analyzer toolbox developed in Jupyter notebook for interactive surface water mapping using the GEE cloud computing platform.
+PyGEE-SWToolbox is Python-Google Earth Engine (GEE) [@gorelick2017google] Surface Water Analysis toolbox developed in Jupyter notebook for interactive surface water mapping using the GEE cloud computing platform.
 This toolbox provides a graphical user interface (GUI) for surface water extraction, water occurrence frequency and hydroperiod analysis, time series analysis, and visualization using GEE without the user writing a single